-Left: A pond that could have been a watering trough with slope leading down to the water.
+Left: A cattle watering trough with slope leading down to the water.

 Methodology the Built Environment

 The built environment was identified as a potential area of interest early on in the Neighbourhood Plan process.
 The Working Group decided, therefore, to organise a comprehensive survey.
 This was carried out on 4th and 9th June 2015 and a workshop session and survey involved Working Group members.
 The first part involved training using a Planning Aid England (PAE) approach to character analysis developed specifically for Neighbourhood Plans.
 It was decided that six small areas could be identified for the survey.